KVLY (FM)

-KVLY (107.9 MHz) is a commercial FM radio station licensed to Edinburg, Texas, and serving the Rio Grande Valley.
+KVLY (107.9 MHz) is a commercial FM radio station licensed to Edinburg, Texas, United States, and serving the Rio Grande Valley.
 The station is currently owned by Entravision Communications and broadcasts an adult contemporary radio format, switching to Christmas music for part of December.
 It shares studios and offices on North Jackson Road in McAllen with its sister stations: KFRQ, KKPS and KNVO-FM.

-KVLY has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter is on East Levee Road South, 6 miles south of Donna, Texas.
+KVLY has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter is on East Levee Road South, 6 mi south of Donna, Texas.

 History

 Beautiful music

 On September 12, 1974, the station first signed on the air.
 It was owned by Lloyd Hawkins, with the call sign KESI, representing an easy listening format.
 It was automated, carrying beautiful music supplied by Bonneville.
 KESI played quarter hour sweeps of soft, mostly instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.
 Hawkins also owned KURV (710 AM).

 After a fire destroyed the building housing both stations, Hawkins sold KESI to Henry B. Tippie.
 Tippie purchased the Yazoo lawnmower sales and service building and renovated it using the plans of chief engineer Mike Hales, who also designed the studios of KURV after the fire.
-Tippie then purchased radio station KRIO 910 AM in McAllen and also KNCN "C101" in Corpus Christi, Texas.
+Tippie then purchased radio stations KRIO in McAllen and KNCN in Corpus Christi, Texas.
 In 1979, KESI switched its call letters to KVLY, representing the Rio Grande Valley.

 Adult contemporary

 As the beautiful music format began to age in the 1980s, KVLY made the transition to soft adult contemporary and eliminated the instrumental music.
 It played well-known adult hits dating back to the 1960s, including a nightly "Love Songs" program.
-"Love Songs" was hosted by Rennae Valentine (Ivy Easterly), airing 60s, 70s, and 80s hit love ballads.
+"Love Songs" was hosted by Rennae Valentine (Ivy Easterly), airing 1960s, 1970s, and 1980s hit love ballads.
 Callers wishing to make special dedications could ask for specific titles.
 Rennae Valentine left in 2007 for Clear Channel's (now iHeartMedia) KTEX in Weslaco, Texas.

 In 2008, KVLY cancelled "Love Songs" (which by then aired on Sunday–Thursday nights) in favor of more upbeat music and the new Top 8 at 8:00.
 At this point, KVLY was classified as a hot adult contemporary radio station with a target audience of adults 18–49.

 On August 31, 2009, KVLY moved the Billy Bush show to 10 pm in favor of a new local love songs program titled Heartbeats, airing from 7 to 10 pm (Monday–Friday nights).
 The Billy Bush show returned to the 7 pm – 11 pm hours in July 2010.